evildmp/BrachioGraph/docs/how-to/visualise-behaviour.rst

-How to visualise plotter behaviour
+How to visualise servo behaviour
 ==================================

 .. _visualise-servo-behaviour: